-Dogs suffer from muscle pains, aches and strains just like we do but they can’t easily tell us that they have a sore shoulder or that their knee is stiff.
+Just like we do, dogs suffer from muscle pains, aches and strains but they can’t easily tell us that they have a sore shoulder or that their knee is stiff.
 They usually don’t complain and tend to adapt to move around the problem so they can carry on with the job of being your best friend.

-When you do notice a change in their behaviour or the way they walk, professional canine remedial massage and myotherapy can help to ease any problems to bring noticeable and positive changes in your dog.
-Equally importantly, regular massage can help prevent the injuries from recurring.
+When you do notice a change in their behaviour or the way they walk, professional support can help to ease their problems to bring noticeable and positive changes in your dog.
+Equally importantly, regular interaction, from you, can help prevent the injuries from recurring.

 As a canine manual therapist with 10 years of experience treating my own dogs and, as a successful business, hundreds of other dogs, I have discovered that, where seeing a professional therapist undoubtedly helps, that isn’t the whole story.

 The therapist can’t always be on hand 24/7 but you, their carer, on the other hand, are more likely to be.
 By teaching you a regular massage regime that, together with a personalised workbook with illustrations of the techniques applicable to your dog, you will be able to support your dog.
 This applies equally whether that be an agility dog with warm-up and cool-down routines, a less able dog through disease or recovery from surgery, or an older dog needing help with mobility and arthritis.